JoinCODED/WS-Dart-M3-Conditionals/01_conditions/01_if_else_statements.md

 }
 ```

-To digest what we wrote above, we start an `if` condition with the `if` keyword. we write our conditions between parenthesis, once they're evaluated and result with a `true` value, the code will execute what's in the curly braces and it will print:
+To digest what we wrote above, we start an `if` condition with the `if` keyword. we write our conditions between parentheses, once they're evaluated and result with a `true` value, the code will execute what's in the curly braces and it will print:

 Output: